Skip to Main Content

 To increase engagement and visibility with students, the Library plans to host at least two events, one in the fall of 2024 and one in the spring of 2025.
 For the fall, a student jigsaw puzzle competition, paired with library trivia, is being planned.
 Request for funding through the OCCC FREES Committee will provide the necessary funds for the puzzles, prizes, and snacks.
 Additional funding will be requested to host another Book Swap in the spring of 2025, again allowing students to pick out books for free and provide snacks and other potential items like bookmarks, stickers, pencils, notebooks, etc.

-In order to continue the progress of updating and modernizing library spaces, the Library will improve signage and replace worn furniture.
+In order to continue the progress of updating and modernizing library spaces, the Library will improve signage and replace any worn furniture.
 The signage project will focus on replacing all outdated signage with modern and more accurate signage.
 This will include but is not limited to collection, department, and directional signage, as well as wall and window decals.
-New furniture will be purchased to replace damaged and worn furniture, and study rooms currently not equipped with huddle station technologies will be upgraded with new collaborative equipment by the end of FY 2025.
+New furniture will be purchased to replace damaged and worn furniture, and study rooms currently not equipped with huddle station technology will be upgraded with new collaborative equipment by the end of FY 2025.

 Additionally, the Library will continue working through all portions of the Library Strategic Plan, which includes a full review of current library policies and implementing the changes during the fall 2024.